The 2025-2026 Test-Optional Almanac

 Test-blind and test-free are synonyms!
 If a school is test-free, it means they will not consider standardized testing in their application review.
 Even if you have a 36 on the ACT or a 1600 on the SAT, and you send it to them, they will not consider it as a part of your file.

 Test-free policies are far more rare than test optional.
-Notable schools with test-free policies include the University of California system, the California State University system, Catholic University, and Loyola University New Orleans.
-Caltech and Reed have implemented test-free pilot programs, as has Cornell University for three of its colleges – the College of Agriculture and Life Sciences (CALS), the Department of Architecture, Art, & Planning, and the SC Johnson College of Business.
+Notable schools with test-free policies include the University of California system and the California State University system.
+Reed has implemented test-free pilot programs through the fall 2026 application cycle.

 Common myths about test-optional policies